fyxgaming/krono-lib/docs/markdown/README.md

 # [@kronoverse/lib](README.md)

-**This is the Kroboverse library for using classes and objects to interact with the Kronoverse platform.**
+**This is the Kronoverse library for using classes and objects to interact with the Kronoverse platform.
+This library provides the foundational classes upon which the Kronoverse platform and its tools are built, and this library can be used, in conjunction with Kronoverse tools, to build games and applications that interact with the Kronoverse platform**

 ## Installation